-Waynesburg University’s Counseling Program is accredited by CACREP of the American Counseling Association (ACA).
+Waynesburg University’s Counseling Program is accredited by the Council for Accreditation of Counseling and Related Programs (CACREP).

 View the Academic Catalog to further explore the curriculum.